MULEDASTAGIRIREDDY/cmoscourse/README.md

 So IdsP = -IdsN.This means we can derive PMOS curve from NMOS curve just by sign change.

 NMOS IdsN Vs VdsN Curve

 <img width="700" height="313" alt="image" src="https://github.com/user-attachments/assets/3ebde5af-b3e1-4a53-8606-f154f41432a0" />
-From above picture we can observe that the instructor is now plotting NMOS IdsN vs VdsN curve.
+From above picture we can observe that the  plotting is of  NMOS IdsN vs VdsN curve.

-From our previous lectures we know that NMOS has two operating regions:
+we know that NMOS has two operating regions:

 •Linear Region: When VdsN <= VgsN - Vtn.Here current increases linearly with VdsN.
 •Saturation Region: When VdsN > VgsN - Vtn.Here current becomes constant and does not depend on VdsN.